Careers In Electricity

 While some jobs may be open to high school graduates and those with technical or two-year degrees, others require four-year and post-graduate degrees.
-Below are careers available in the industry.
+Below are some of the careers available in the industry.

 Lineworkers: Without lineworkers, we wouldn’t be able to keep the lights on.
 Lineworkers build and repair power lines, as well as install transformers, transmission towers, poles, insulators and other critical components of the electrical grid.

 Mechanics: Without mechanics, bucket and digger trucks would fall into disrepair, not to mention the rest of an electric utility’s fleet.

 Customer Service Representatives, Cashiers, Clerks: These individuals are the “front-line ambassadors” of an electric utility.
 They deal directly with customers.
 They handle requests for service and help answer customers’ questions.
 They are responsible for collecting and processing payments, keeping records and generating bills.

 Member Service Representatives: The role of these individuals may vary greatly from co-op to co-op.
 Some may handle the utility’s advertising, marketing and public relations.
 Others may be responsible for selling secondary products and services, such as electric water heaters and energy-efficient heating equipment, propane, internet and satellite TV.

 Administrative Assistants: Every business needs someone to handle human resources, hiring and assisting the general manager, CEO or governing board with monthly and annual meetings and with day-to-day tasks.